kkotinkar/NCS_Workshop/05_sensor_BME280.md

 <sup>SDK version: NCS v2.5.0</sup>

-# Getting started: Interfacing the BME280 sensor via SPI
+# Getting started: Using Zepyhr's sensor driver with the BME280

 In this example we will interface the BME280 sensor via SPI and periodically read out the sensor data.
 We will leverage the benefits of the Zephyr project and the fact that the BME280 driver is fully integrated already.<br>
-Your application code will actually look simpler compared to the [basic SPI example](./04_BME280_basic_SPI.md) where we have only read a single register from the BME280.<br>
+Your application code will actually look simpler compared to the [basic SPI example](./04_basic_SPI.md) where we have only read a single register from the BME280.<br>
 <br>
 You may start with a blank code example / hello world project.